thinkshout/discussions/README.txt

 - Install and enable the Discussions module

+- Disable the view with the machine name "group_members":

+  /admin/structure/views

+  This view is replaced by the Discussions module.

 - Go to the Content admin page for the "Public discussion" group:

   http://YOUR_SITE_URL/admin/group/types/manage/public_discussion/content